dbohdan/s2png/README.md

 cd s2png/
 ```

 3\.
-Get `sysexits.h`, which is required to build s2png, and modifty `s2png.c` to use it.
+Get `sysexits.h`, which is required to build s2png, and modify `s2png.c` to use it.

 ```sh
 wget https://raw.githubusercontent.com/freebsd/freebsd/master/include/sysexits.h